 Although the rate of chronically absent students has been historically low, the COVID pandemic and the various strands of COVID-19 have had and continue to have a significant negative impact on student attendance.
 Department of Public Health required quarantines along with significant numbers of students testing positive and/or being symptomatic with COVID, which have caused significant rises in absenteeism.
 There is a need to continue providing students and their families with social and emotional support to keep them engaged in school and to further reduce the number of students who are chronically absent.

-Our school is ATSI Eligible for Chronic Absenteeism based on the student Groups: Students with Disabilities and students with Two or More Races
+Our school is ATSI Eligible for Chronic Absenteeism based on the student Groups: Two or More Races